docwho2/java-chime-voicesdk-sma/README.md

 ## Background

 This project provides a library to accelerate the development of [SIP Media Applications](https://docs.aws.amazon.com/chime-sdk/latest/ag/use-sip-apps.html) (SMA) in Java.
 These apps allow for the deployment of multi-region and fault-tolerant self-service applications.
-Some benefits of using Chime SDK versus
-[Amazon Connect](https://aws.amazon.com/pm/connect/) for self-service applications are:
+Some benefits of using Chime SDK versus [Amazon Connect](https://aws.amazon.com/pm/connect/) for self-service applications are:

 - SIP Ingress
   - Bring your own carrier.
-    - Load balance accross regions if desired.
+  - Load balance across regions if desired.
 - SIP Egress
-    - Transfer calls to PBX's or other destinations via SIP for handling (PSTN bypass).
+  - Transfer calls to PBXs or other destinations via SIP for handling (PSTN bypass).
   - Use your preferred carrier to route calls or Amazon.
-- Built from the ground up to be carrier class and multi-region.
+- Built from the ground up to be carrier-class and multi-region.
 - Amazon Chime PSTN numbers can span regions in the US (us-east-1 and us-west-2).
 - Deployed as code versus Connect Flows.
   - Source control to manage and track changes.
   - Integrates into DevOps processes already in place.
 - Central call control
   - Route calls to multiple Connect instances (many organizations have several instances and other groups on legacy systems).
   - Don't wrap/trombone calls through Connect instances when calls need to be transferred.
 - Servicing calls in Chime SDK can potentially reduce costs.
-    - SMA calls incur .002/min vs Connect .018/min for self-service.
+  - SMA calls incur $0.002/min vs Connect's $0.018/min for self-service.
-    - PSTN Ingres and Egress charges are the same between Chime and Connect.
+  - PSTN Ingress and Egress charges are the same between Chime and Connect.

 ## Library Overview

-The library provides two approaches, a JSON event mapping model, and on top of that a flow based library that lets programmers develop call flows without having to deal with event handling and flow optimization.
-The latter allows developers to quickly build applications with minimal coding.
-See the Library [README](ChimeSMA/README.md) for more indepth information about using the library and writing applications.
+The library provides two approaches: a JSON event mapping model and, on top of that, a flow-based library that allows programmers to develop call flows without having to deal with event handling and flow optimization.
+The latter enables developers to quickly build applications with minimal coding.
+For more in-depth information about using the library and writing applications, please refer to the Library [README](ChimeSMA/README.md).

 ### JSON Java Events

-AWS Lambda is great at handling events in JSON.
-AWS provides the [Lambda Java Events](https://github.com/aws/aws-lambda-java-libs/tree/main/aws-lambda-java-events) library to handle most of the services that directly integrate with Lambda and provides a full Java Object model for the requests and responses.
-However the Chime SMA events are not included in this package.
-This library is modeled after this approach and is used as follows:
+AWS Lambda is excellent at handling events in JSON.
+AWS provides the [Lambda Java Events](https://github.com/aws/aws-lambda-java-libs/tree/main/aws-lambda-java-events) library, which handles most of the services that directly integrate with Lambda and provides a full Java Object model for the requests and responses.
+However, the Chime SMA events are not included in this package.
+This library follows a similar approach and is used as follows:

-- You define your Lambda to implement [RequestHandler](https://github.com/aws/aws-lambda-java-libs/blob/main/aws-lambda-java-core/src/main/java/com/amazonaws/services/lambda/runtime/RequestHandler.java)<[SMARequest](ChimeSMA/src/main/java/cloud/cleo/chimesma/model/SMARequest.java), [SMAResponse](ChimeSMA/src/main/java/cloud/cleo/chimesma/model/SMAResponse.java)> .
+- You define your Lambda to implement [RequestHandler](https://github.com/aws/aws-lambda-java-libs/blob/main/aws-lambda-java-core/src/main/java/com/amazonaws/services/lambda/runtime/RequestHandler.java)<[SMARequest](ChimeSMA/src/main/java/cloud/cleo/chimesma/model/SMARequest.java), [SMAResponse](ChimeSMA/src/main/java/cloud/cleo/chimesma/model/SMAResponse.java)>.
-- Process the incoming request and repond as necessary, see [HellowWorld.java](Examples/src/main/java/cloud/cleo/chimesma/examples/response/HelloWorld.java) for an example.
+- Process the incoming request and respond as necessary.
+Refer to [Helloworld.java](Examples/src/main/java/cloud/cleo/chimesma/examples/response/HelloWorld.java) for an example.
-- Note, you are responsible for handling the SMA state machine and this quickly becomes unamangeable as the complexity of what you are doing increases.
+- Note that you are responsible for handling the SMA state machine, and this quickly becomes unmanageable as the complexity of your application increases.
 - Use this low-level approach when you need to control every aspect of the state machine.

 ### Java Action Flow Model

-Building upon the above, the "Action Flow Model" maps each of the [supported actions for the PSTN Audio service](https://docs.aws.amazon.com/chime-sdk/latest/dg/specify-actions.html) to Java Objects that you dynamically connect to each other to create flows.
-The Objects are easily extensible to allow the creation of complex interactions and routing.
+Building upon the above, the "Action Flow Model" maps each of the [supported actions for the PSTN Audio service](https://docs.aws.amazon.com/chime-sdk/latest/dg/specify-actions.html) to Java Objects that you can dynamically connect to each other to create flows.
+These objects are easily extensible, allowing for the creation of complex interactions and routing.
 This part of the library provides:

-- Flow based approach that makes developing applications easier to understand versus an event driven model.
+- A flow-based approach that makes developing applications easier to understand compared to an event-driven model.
-    - The flow is built statically in memory at initializtion (SNAP Start Init) allowing for very low latency responses.
+  - The flow is built statically in memory during initialization (SNAP Start Init), enabling very low latency responses.
-- Strong Java typing and builder approach for creating action objects.
+- Strong Java typing and a builder approach for creating action objects.
-- Sensible defaults are provided for most of the action parameters and can be set or passed into the Lambda (like BOT_ALIAS_ARN for example to start bot conversations)
+- Sensible defaults for most of the action parameters, which can be set or passed into the Lambda (e.g., BOT_ALIAS_ARN to start bot conversations).
-- Derived values whenever possible to reduce lines of code
+- Derived values whenever possible to reduce lines of code.
-    - Speak actions require you set SSML or Text for operations, the flow action takes just a text param and determines and sets the correct value when sending back the JSON.
+  - Speak actions require you to set SSML or Text for operations.
+The flow action takes only a text parameter and determines and sets the correct value when sending back the JSON.
-- Response optimization sending multiple actions at once (SMA supports up to 10)
+- Response optimization by sending multiple actions at once (SMA supports up to 10).
-    - Each action is evaluated whether it can be chained with another before sending the action list.
+  - Each action is evaluated to determine whether it can be chained with another before sending the action list.
-    - Example: Pause -> Speak -> Pause -> StartRecording -> SpeakAndGetDigits sent one by one would require 4 Lambda calls without optimization.
+  - Example: Pause -> Speak -> Pause -> StartRecording -> SpeakAndGetDigits, when sent one by one, would require 4 Lambda calls without optimization.
   - Actions like SpeakAndGetDigits require a result before proceeding and cannot be chained with another action.
-- Java Locale support across all relevant actions to easily build multi-lingual interactions (Prompts, Speak, and Bots)
+- Java Locale support across all relevant actions to easily build multilingual interactions (Prompts, Speak, and Bots).
-- Extending existing actions is easy, see [CallAndBridgeActionTBTDiversion.java](Examples/src/main/java/cloud/cleo/chimesma/actions/CallAndBridgeActionTBTDiversion.java) which extends the standard [CallAndBridge](ChimeSMA/src/main/java/cloud/cleo/chimesma/actions/CallAndBridgeAction.java) action to write call info to a DyanmoDB table that can be used in a Connect flow to implement take back and transfer.
-See use case later in this document.
+- Easy extension of existing actions.
+See [CallAndBridgeActionTBTDiversion.java](Examples/src/main/java/cloud/cleo/chimesma/actions/CallAndBridgeActionTBTDiversion.java), which extends the standard [CallAndBridge](ChimeSMA/src/main/java/cloud/cleo/chimesma/actions/CallAndBridgeAction.java) action to write call information to a DynamoDB table that can be used in a Connect flow to implement take-back and transfer.
+See the use case later in this document.

 To use the Flow Model:

-- Simply create a Java Object that inherits from [AbstractFlow](ChimeSMA/src/main/java/cloud/cleo/chimesma/actions/AbstractFlow.java)
+- Simply create a Java Object that inherits from [AbstractFlow](ChimeSMA/src/main/java/cloud/cleo/chimesma/actions/AbstractFlow.java).
-- Implement the getInitialAction() method that returns the start of the flow.
+- Implement the `getInitialAction()` method, which returns the start of the flow.
-- See the flow based [HelloWorld.java](Examples/src/main/java/cloud/cleo/chimesma/examples/actions/HelloWorld.java) example.
+- Refer to the flow-based [HelloWorld.java](Examples/src/main/java/cloud/cleo/chimesma/examples/actions/HelloWorld.java) example.

 ## Amazon Connect Take Back and Transfer Use Case

-This use case demonstrates sending calls to [Amazon Connect](https://aws.amazon.com/pm/connect/) and then later moving the call to some other destination like a PSTN number (which could be another Connect instance), SIP destination, or to continue a flow at the SMA Application.
+This use case demonstrates sending calls to [Amazon Connect](https://aws.amazon.com/pm/connect/) and then later moving the call to another destination, such as a PSTN number (which could be another Connect instance), SIP destination, or continuing a flow at the SMA Application.
 Calls are released from the Connect instance (call leg disconnected by the SMA Application) and moved to another destination.

-The general steps are:
+The general steps are as follows:

-- [CallAndBridgeActionTBTDiversion](Examples/src/main/java/cloud/cleo/chimesma/actions/CallAndBridgeActionTBTDiversion.java) action writes call data to Dynamo DB table prior to actually moving the call.
+1. The [CallAndBridgeActionTBTDiversion](Examples/src/main/java/cloud/cleo/chimesma/actions/CallAndBridgeActionTBTDiversion.java) action writes call data to a DynamoDB table prior to actually moving the call.
-- Connect Script executes a Lambda function to transfer calls
+2. The Connect Script executes a Lambda function to transfer calls.